 Paolo Falco Rüegg

-Sensorium is a cross-disciplinary project bridging art and science that creates collaborations across a variety of different faculties of Imperial College London.
+Sensorium is a cross-disciplinary project bridging art and science that creates collaborations across a variety of different faculties across Imperial College.
 It is an immersive environment exploring the complexity of scientific pursuit that students of this institution face during their studies.
-The journey of an individual is conveyed in the mysterious and unfamiliar setting with the spectacular interactive piece at the end.
+The journey of an individual is conveyed in the mysterious and unfamiliar setting with a spectacular interactive piece at the end.
 Exploring the path through shadows of unknown to the final reveal, the visitor gains a unique insight of combined engineering, science and design.

 I was thoroughly involved in the ideation phase and later on as a tech engineer, working on interactive LED panels.
 The project was accomplished over six weeks and culminated in the two-day exhibition for Imperial Festival.
 We had a lot of positive responses and were given a special award for our commitment.
 Below, you can see some of the impressions of the exhibition, as well as the making of video.

 Self-built guitar pedal inspired by Make’s optical tremolo.
 The disk in the middle of the picture has a black and a transparent part, with a motor underneath spinning it.
 Beneath the switch a photoresistor is mounted onto a Japanese coin (they have a hole in the middle so that came in handy).
 When light shines onto the photoresistor, the guitar signal is inhibited.
 When the resistor lies in the shadow, the signal passes through normally.
 Because the disk spins, it casts a spinning shadow onto the wood board and onto the photoresistor.
 The shadowplay produces a tremolo effect.
 Works best in shady bars, as the day light buffers the constrast between light and dark.
 Below you can see and hear a demo of the pedal.